adam-ard/organic-markdown/README.md

 In your `LIT.md` file, you have created an executable code block.
 A organic markdown code block has a language attribute followed by curly bracket delimited attributes.
-Here we give the block a name, and set its runnable attribute to true.
+Notice that we have given the block a name, and set its runnable attribute to true.

 Now when you run `omd` in the same directory as your `LIT.md` file: